 What does that indicate?
 Well, as you can see the line is somewhat, well, random and directionless.
 You most likely couldn't remain focused on the original thought for very long and so you moved onto the next random one.

-To elaborate in real relative terms, you start by focusing on your partners face; then the thought occurs to you that it's their birthday soon; then you start to think that you will need to organize a birthday party; I'll need a cake for that; cake sounds nice; I'm kind of hungry now … would like some cake; I knew I should have ate more for breakfast then I wouldn't be eating cake now; cake puts weight on and I shouldn't do that as I need to lose weight; I used to be overweight and I didn't like that; maybe I'll go for a run later to make up for it … etc. etc.
+You start by focusing on your partners face; then the thought occurs to you that it's their birthday soon; then you start to think that you will need to organize a birthday party; I'll need a cake for that; cake sounds nice; I'm kind of hungry now … would like some cake; I knew I should have ate more for breakfast then I wouldn't be eating cake now; cake puts weight on and I shouldn't do that as I need to lose weight; I used to be overweight and I didn't like that; maybe I'll go for a run later to make up for it … etc. etc.

 On top of that, you can then also have very negative or heavy thoughts going on at the same time.
 What does that lead to?
 Well, in short, it can easily put stress and anxiety on you.
 As you sit there ruminating over what may or may not happen tomorrow or what should or shouldn't have happened yesterday.
 As you can see, there is a lot in this when you start to look into it.